 Both an improvement and a downgrade

 The eighth installment of Fast & Furious is fairly decent to watch.
 Some improvements made after the previous films was the dialogue, humor, and the outrageous car stunts.
 However, I think the downgrade from this movie has got to be the story itself.
-Dom's temporary betrayal really took the franchise to a darker tone; but at the same time, it's highly similar to the Fast & Furious 6 when Letty was working for the antagonists for part of the movie.
-Also, the decision to have Deckard Shaw working alongside the crew all of a sudden raises a lot of confusion.
-To me, I saw it as, "It's cools to have Shaw on our side, but you still killed Han.
-So I not so sure."
+Dom's temporary betrayal really took the franchise to a darker tone; but at the same time, it's highly similar to the Fast & Furious 6 when Letty was working with the antagonists for part of the movie.
+Also, the decision to have Deckard Shaw working alongside the crew raises a lot of confusion.
+To me, I saw it as, "It's cool to have Shaw on our side, but you still killed Han.
+So I'm not so sure."
 But I still think it's a good movie.